DarrenHsu/DHRunning/README.md

 GMap

-1, Shows the current location google map.
+1, Display current location in Google Map.

 2, Will be displayed when the user moves between route on the map traveling.